-Gum Correction
+Gum Correction in London

-What is Gum Reshaping & Correction ?
+What is Gum Reshaping & Correction?

 Gum reshaping and correction treatments are usually performed microsurgically using magnifying optical systems and under local anaesthesia.
 The procedures themselves are usually pain-free.
 There are several treatment options depending on your requirements: